 Access critical incident debriefing services at no cost.
 Managers and supervisors can also receive confidential supervisory training, resource recommendations, and customized seminars for dealing with work place issues.

-Membership in Massachusetts State Employee Retirement System (MSERS) is automatic and mandatory for all benefited, full-time employees or those working at least half-time with benefits.
-However, in lieu of MSERS, employees who are in a non-unit professional position also have the option of enrolling into an Optional Retirement Program (ORP) which is a defined contribution plan, administered by the Department of Higher Education.
-Upon hire, you will automatically be entered into MSERS during your 180-day Election Period.
-If you then chose to enroll in the ORP, your monies will be rolled over from MSERS to the ORP plan.
-You can find the ORP enrollment instructions under the Optional Forms section below.
-Your selection of retirement plans, either membership in the State Employees’ Retirement System or participation in the Optional Retirement Program is irrevocable.
+Membership in Massachusetts State Employee Retirement System (MSERS) is automatic upon hire and mandatory for all benefited, full-time employees or those working at least half-time with benefits.
+The MSERS plan is a defined benefit plan that gives you a guaranteed, predictable income upon retirement, provided that you have at least 10 years of full-time service.
+However, in lieu of MSERS, employees who are in a non-unit professional position also have the option of enrolling into the Optional Retirement Program (ORP) which is a defined contribution plan, administered by the Department of Higher Education.
+Upon hire, you will automatically be enrolled into MSERS.
+During your 180-day election period, if you chose to enroll in the ORP, your monies will be rolled over from MSERS to the ORP plan (provided that the MSERS Refund-Rollover Form is completed and submitted).
+Whichever plan you elect, your decision is irrevocable.
 Consequently, it is very important that you use the 180-day Election Period to learn about the features and benefits of both plans, and how well they match your personal financial and professional plans.

 Massachusetts State Employee Retirement System (MSERS)

 The Massachusetts State Employees Retirement System (MSERS) is a defined benefit plan in lieu of Social Security.
-Membership in MSERS is mandatory for all full-time employees with benefits or those working at least half-time with benefits.
-New employees contribute 9% of gross salary, and 11% on salary over $30,000 up to 64% of the IRS compensation limit.
+New hires (full-time and part-time benefited) are defaulted into MSERS as the mandatory retirement plan.
+New employees contribute 9% of gross salary and 11% on salary over $30,000 up to 64% of the IRS compensation limit.
 These employee contributions are Federal tax-deferred.
 1.45% is deducted for the Medicare portion of Social Security.
-State employees who entered state service before April 2, 2012 are eligible for a pension upon retirement at age 55 with 10 years of creditable service.
+New employees who entered state service before April 2, 2012 are eligible for a pension upon retirement at age 55 with 10 years of creditable service.
 Those who entered state service after April 2, 2012 are eligible for a pension at age 60 with 10 years of creditable service.
 State employees are eligible for a pension at any age with 20 years of creditable service.

 Retirement Percentage Charts